While a combo of medication and therapy can help you manage bipolar disorder, treatment doesn’t end there.

 Lithium is often used for bipolar I disorder, since it may help with severe mood episodes.

 Your doctor will likely prescribe a mood stabilizer if you experience episodes of mania or hypomania.
-In some cases, you might take both a mood stabilizer and atypical antipsychotic.
+In some cases, you might take both a mood stabilizer and an atypical antipsychotic.

 Atypical antipsychotics

 Second generation antipsychotics work by helping regulate levels of neurotransmitters — especially dopamine — in the brain.
-Antipsychotic medications block some dopamine receptors, which may help regulate extreme moods and thoughts.
+Antipsychotic medications block some dopamine receptors, which may help regulate extreme moods and intrusive thoughts.

 Atypical antipsychotics may help if you experience manic episodes.
 They’re used fairly often for bipolar disorder, though researchers are still discovering how effective they are for the condition.